VirtoCommerce/vc-platform/docs/developer-guide/working-with-platform-manager/style-guide.md

 .module .module-decsr {}
 ```

-Once you need the module to become red, you have to add modifier selectorВ __red:
+Once you need the module to become red, you have to add modifier selector __red:

 ```
 .module.__red {}
 ```

-In order to use the styling properly you should become familiar with theВ [Multilayer CSS organization methodology](http://operatino.github.io/MCSS/en/).
+In order to use the styling properly you should become familiar with the [Multilayer CSS organization methodology](http://operatino.github.io/MCSS/en/).